fpddmw/TianGong-AI-Workspace/README.md

 ## Development Notes
 - Dependency management: use `uv add <package>` / `uv remove <package>`.
+- If `citation-study` fails with an OpenAI `Invalid schema for response_format` error, ensure you're on a recent revision; strict `json_schema` requires `required` to include every property key.
 - After any code change, always run and pass in order:

 ```bash